tayal-sarthak/SeizureSeeker/README.md

 1. Fork the repo
 2. Create a branch
 3. Submit a PR
-4. Celebrate 🎉
+4. Celebrate

 ---

 ## License

-This project used the CHB-MIT Scalp EEG Database from PhysioNet, available under the PhysioNet Credentialed Health Data License.
-Data use is for non-commercial, research purposes only.
+This project uses the CHB MIT Scalp EEG Database from PhysioNet; available under the PhysioNet Credentialed Health Data License.
+Use is limited to non commercial research purposes.

 ---

 ## Contact

-For questions or feedback, contact [sarthaktayal2@gmail.com].
+Questions or feedback; email sarthaktayal2@gmail.com